noecke2/CIR-PrU-22-23/README.md

 ### `model_preds`

 This folder contains various different `.csv` files that hold different model predictions.
 The most notable of these are the `lasso_pair_prob_layers.csv` and `will_final_preds.csv`.
 The former holds our final model predictions, as well as the various probabilities assigned to each land type and whether they were solely one land type such as *satoyama* or were a mix of land types such as *satoyama_urban*.
+The latter holds Will's model's final predictions.

 ### `lasso_models`